AadityaAtina/devops-machine-test/README.md

 ## Submission

 Fork this repository, complete your work on a branch, and share the link to your fork/branch along with a short explanation of your approach.
+Create Pdf file having Screenshots of Important steps with short Explanation .